 When Realtors place a value on your home, they know the local real estate market statistics, but most importantly, they know the intrinsic nature of the neighbourhood and its surroundings.
 Your property's location is valued as well its neighbourhood.
 Values, believe it or not, are placed on whether your neighbourhood has a certain 'cachet' or in other words-- 'neighbourhood appeal'.
 And these values can either be positive or negative.

 In Canada, neighbourhoods with white picket fences, rather than chain linked fences, have positive values.
-In addition, neighbourhoods with well established and leafy trees and foliage, rather than that of a newly developed area without any greenery or landscaping whatsoever, have a positive value.
+Neighbourhoods with well established and leafy trees and foliage, rather than that of a newly developed area without any greenery or landscaping whatsoever, have a positive value.

 Examples of negative values are being too close to train tracks, power lines, a grow op, crack house, and even a bad neighbour with overgrown lawn and unsightly garbage and junk that can be seen in plain view.